zowe/docs-site/docs/user-guide/cli-install-configure-zosmf.md

 For client-side components to communicate with the mainframe, z/OSMF requires configuration to make this happen.

-Complete the following IBM z/OSMF configuration tasks for the implementation of Zowe CLI, Zowe Explorer for Visual Studio Code, or Zowe IntelliJ Plug-in. **[is this intro correct? are any edits needed for the rest of this page?]**
+Complete the following IBM z/OSMF configuration tasks for the implementation of Zowe CLI, Zowe Explorer for Visual Studio Code, or the Zowe IntelliJ Plug-in.

 :::info Required role: systems programmer
 :::